firebolt-db/godocs/docs/sql_reference/commands/data-management/alter-table.md

 ---
 layout: default
-title: ALTER TABLE...DROP PARTITION
+title: ALTER TABLE
-description: Reference and syntax for the ALTER TABLE...DROP PARTITION command.
+description: Reference and syntax for the ALTER TABLE command.
 great_grand_parent: SQL reference
 grand_parent:  SQL commands
 parent: Data management
 ---

-# ALTER TABLE...DROP PARTITION
+# ALTER TABLE

-Use `ALTER TABLE...DROP PARTITION` to delete a partition from a fact or dimension table.
+Use `ALTER TABLE` to delete a partition from a fact or dimension table.

 {: .warning}
 Dropping a partition deletes the partition and the data stored in that partition.